 Again, you will need two identical pieces.

-Then place the white ears on the EasyPress mat with the iron-on on top of them.
+Place the white ears on the EasyPress mat with the iron-on on top of them.

 At a minimum, your ear should look finished from both the front and the sides.

 First, measure the fabric to determine your cuts.
 You can use the acrylic or cutting ruler.
-You will need to cut your fabric into approximately 1 x 6 inch strips.
+You will need to cut your fabric into approximately 1- x 6-inch strips.
 Pull back on the button to reveal your rotary cutter.

-Then use the rotary cutter to cut your fabric.
-I started by cutting my fabric into long 6 inch strips then cut those into 1 inch pieces.
-Use the back of your self-healing mat to help with guidelines and one of the rulers to guide your rotary cutter.
+Then, use the rotary cutter to cut your fabric.
+I started by cutting my fabric into long, 6-inch strips and then cut those into 1-inch-wide pieces.

 Continue until you have several piles of strips from different types of fabrics.